How do I book and Pay for my Course?

 It is also possible to arrive by car as there are a few parking spaces near the chalet but even if they are gone, there is a carpark close by.
 Please let us know in advance of arrival time in Aime, Landry or Bourg St Maurice so a pick up can be arranged if you are finding your own way to the valley.

 What type of person is the course suitable for?

 You are likely to be a mixed bunch as so many people want to do a season these days!
 From Gap year students, couples looking for a career break, retired doctors and teachers or just people who enjoy cooking and want to combine that with a holiday in the mountains.
-Generally, you need to be flexible, practical and not afraid of hard work
+Generally, you need to be flexible, practical and not afraid of hard work.
+All Nationalities are welcome

 I have never cooked before - will I be able to manage the menu?

 We have often had complete beginners but by working in pairs, and with our help step by step, there is no reason why you cannot manage to learn and cook the menu, then go on to cook for large groups in a chalet with confidence and flair.